CallFlow Sequence Diagram Generator

 Put packet contents right into diagram, available as dhtml popups, with

-similar "drill-down" functionality as ethereal.
+similar "drill-down" functionality as wireshark.

 Automatically find a "best order" for the nodes, possibly based on